Australia Garden Village: Land ownership disputes

 Subsequently, a series of disputes arose between Aomei and Fangxing, involving both funding and land ownership issues.
 Each party sought to protect its own interests through legal action, resulting in the suspension of the reconstruction plan.

 In May 2016, Wu Kaiming filed an application with the court to resume the compulsory transfer of “Land No. 017.”
 According to a Letter to Owners issued by Aomei Company and signed by Hu Yaozhi, Hu had personally raised all the construction funds for Land No. 017 and had already completed site leveling in preparation for development.
 However, in August 2016, the Guangzhou Development Zone and Huangpu District Bureau of Land Resources and Urban Planning announced that, according to judicial documents issued by the Huangpu District Court, Aomei had lost the land use rights to Land No. 017, which had been designated as part of the reconstruction start-up area.
 As a result, the company no longer had the legal or factual basis to serve as the developer for that parcel.
 The two parties provided differing explanations for the land transfer application.
 Wu Kaiming argued that the ownership of the land needed to be unified to facilitate development and claimed that Hu Yaozhi's introduction of new shareholders had prompted him to transfer the land in order to protect his own interests.
 In contrast, Hu Yaozhi insisted that Wu had previously promised not to transfer Land No. 017 until the reconstruction was completed and accused him of breaching that agreement.

 According to the company register, in March 2016, Hu Yaozhi transferred 2.375 million shares of Hong Kong Aomei—representing 25% of the company's total share capital—to a subsidiary of Guangdong Hongyu Group.
 In October 2016, he transferred an additional 5.225 million shares to the same subsidiary, reducing his own stake to 20%.
-Although Hu Yaozhi denied that Hongyu Group was a new partner he had brought into the project, more than three homeowners of the Australian Villa development reported that representatives from Hongyu Group had participated in meetings with residents, speaking on behalf of the Australian Villa project.
+Although Hu Yaozhi denied that Hongyu Group was a new partner he had brought into the project, more than three homeowners of the Australia Garden Village development reported that representatives from Hongyu Group had participated in meetings with residents, speaking on behalf of the Australia Garden Village project.